-- May reduce battery usage (therefore, increase battery life) if adaptive brightness is available and enabled.
+- Reduce battery usage (therefore, increase battery life) if adaptive brightness is available and enabled.

-Fire 7 (all generations) does not have a light sensor, therefore, it will not benefit from the longer battery life when enabling the Dark Theme.
-Fire HD 8 (including Fire HD 8 Plus) and Fire HD 10 (including Fire HD 10 Plus) support adaptable brightness.
+Fire 7 (all generations) does not have a light sensor.
+Therefore, it will not benefit from the longer battery life when enabling the Dark Theme.
+Fire HD 8 (including Fire HD 8 Plus) and Fire HD 10 (including Fire HD 10 Plus) support adaptable brightness.… Read the rest

-The post How to Use Dark Theme on Fire Tablets with Fire OS 8? appeared first on Kindle Fire For Kid.
+The post How to Use Dark Theme on Fire Tablets with Fire OS 8? appeared first on Guides for Fire Tablet.

 Quick Settings on Fire tablets lets you enable or disable some features instantly without going through the Settings app.